Read in 4 minutes

-Before starting with the tutorial, make sure you are logged in as a user with sudo privileges and you don’t have Apache or any other service running on port 80 or 443.
+Before starting with the tutorial, make sure you are logged in as a user with sudo privileges and you don’t have Apache or any other web server running on port

 sudo apt update sudo apt install nginx

 Once the installation is completed, Nginx service will start automatically.
 You can check the status of the service with the following command:

 sudo systemctl status nginx